Department of Biology

 BY 170.
 Biology of Sex.
 3 Hours.

 This course will cover the overwhelming diversity generated by sex.
 We will survey molecular, physiological, ecological, and evolutionary concepts that help us understand what sex is and what it is not.
 Students will write weekly blog posts and learn how to read the scientific literature.
 Students will explore scientific methods and learn how to translate scientific literature into lay terms, allowing creativity and enhancing critical thinking and reasoning skills.
-This course meets Blazer Core Reasoning.
+This course meets Blazer Core Reasoning and can count as a Biology major elective.

 BY 180.
 Introduction to Mycology: How to Grow Gourmet and Medicinal Mushrooms.
 3 Hours.